rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

-Option 1 is a hardcore decentralised option, a high profile successful historical example is the SAI to DAI migration where the ability to support collateral other than ETH was added to the DAI ecosystem.
+Option 1 is a hardcore decentralised option, a high profile successful historical example is the SAI to DAI migration where the ability to support collateral other than ETH was added to the DAI ecosystem by launching an entirely new token and burning the old one.
 These migrations tend to be very simple at the technical layer and very messy at the social layer.

 Rain interpreters are an example of option 4: